ndebrouwer/Forta_Contest2_Challenge_2/forta_agent_challenge_2/README.md

 ## Description

-This agent detects if the fallback Oracle returned a price which was 10% lower than the last price
+This agent detects if the fallback Oracle returned a price which was 10% lower/larger than the last price
 ## Supported Chains

 - Ethereum